sarifeenah/BigFoot/README.md

-# FINDING BIGFOOT BY FOLLOWING THE MOON
+# FINDING BIGFOOT BY MOONLIGHT
 Analysis by S.R.
 Laing
 <p>I've been tooling around with UFO data scraped from NUFORC and generously offered up on Kaggle, I figured a project on Bigfoot would fit the vibe of my small but growing portfolio.
 My twitter bio proclaims I'm a data analyst with a taste of the obscure (or was that absurd?)
 Either way, it fits.</p>
 I began this project with the germ of an idea, a silly, fun, easy whip this off in two days kind of idea.